amyles/coherence-workshop-handson/coherence-workshop-handson.md

 helm upgrade primary-cluster --reuse-values --set replicas=3 ./primary-cluster-chart/ -n coherence-demo-ns
 ```

-Immediately check for the new node being added:
+Immediately check for the new node being added.
+This command will print out changes to the pods as they start, use ctrl C to exit:

 ```
 kubectl get po -n coherence-demo-ns -o wide -l coherenceRole=storage -w